12.3 Appeals Procedure Senior Doctorates

 10. If an appeal is upheld, the Appeal Board may also adopt one of the following courses of action:

-- To recommend to the Internal Committee that, for the reasons stated, the Committee should reconsider its decision.
+- To recommend to the Internal Committee that, for the reasons stated, the Committee should reconsider its decision

 - To recommend that a new Internal Committee should reconsider the decision of the previous Committee.

 11. When a re-assessment is undertaken as a result of either paragraphs 10.1 or 10.2 above, the Appeal board may also specify that two new referees should be appointed.
-The new referees will not be provided with any information about the previous assessment other than that they are conducting a re- assessment of the candidate's submission on appeal.
+The new referees will not be provided with any information about the previous assessment other than that they are conducting a re-assessment of the candidate's submission on appeal.

 12. The decision of the Appeal Board shall be final.

-14. In the case of 10 or 11 above, the Pro Vice-Chancellor or his/her nominee shall arrange for the decision and recommendations of the Appeal Board to be implemented.
+14. In the case of 10 or 11 above, the Pro Vice-Chancellor or their nominee shall arrange for the decision and recommendations of the Appeal Board to be implemented.
 An Internal Committee's decision on whether any change should be made to any previous decision shall be reported back to the Appeal Board and shall be final.
-On receipt of this decision, the Pro Vice-Chancellor or his/her nominee may, in exceptional cases only, refer the case to the Chair of the Appeal Board for review of the procedures followed.
+On receipt of this decision, the Pro Vice-Chancellor or their nominee may, in exceptional cases only, refer the case to the Chair of the Appeal Board for review of the procedures followed.
 If it transpires that a serious procedural irregularity has occurred, the case may be referred back to the Internal Committee for reconsideration.